KStateMachine/kstatemachine/docs/index.md

 ## Testing

 For testing, it might be useful to check how state machine reacts on events from particular state.
-There is `Testing.startFrom()` function which allows starting the machine from a specified state:
+There are several `Testing.startFrom()` overloaded functions which allow starting the machine from a specified state:

 ```kotlin
 lateinit var state2: State